joyyyq/Books/README.md

 For 2021
 - Jan Big Debt Crises :white_check_mark:
-- Feb Mental Models
+- Feb Competing Against Luck :white_check_mark:
 - Mar Little Prince
-- Apr Your Beauty Mark: The Ultimate Guide to Eccentric Glamour
+- Apr Mental Models
 - May Guns, Germs, and Steel
 - Jun Principles
 - Jul Learning from the Germans: Race and the Memory of Evil